awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_nordic.md

 1. Right\-click the `aws_demos` demo project in the **Project Explorer**, and choose **Build**\.
 **Note**
 If this is your first time using Segger Embedded Studio, you might see you a warning "No license for commercial use"\.
 Segger Embedded Studio can be used free of charge for Nordic Semiconductor devices\.
-Choose **Activate Your Free License**, and follow the instructions\.
+[Request a free license](http://license.segger.com/Nordic.cgi) then, during setup choose **Activate Your Free License**, and follow the instructions\.

 1. Choose **Debug**, and then choose **Go**\.